ll7/robot_sf_ll7/README.md

 in a pedestrian-filled space.

-The project interfaces with OpenAI Gym to facilitate trainings with various SOTA reinforcement learning algorithms like e.g. OpenAI StableBaselines3.
+The project interfaces with OpenAI Gym to facilitate trainings with various SOTA reinforcement learning algorithms like e.g. StableBaselines3.
 For simulating the pedestrians, the SocialForce model is used via a dependency on a fork of PySocialForce.